Master of Accountancy

 The Master of Accountancy meets the 150 hours requirement of the CPA Examination for students entering directly after the undergraduate degree is completed.
 This degree also meets the needs of accounting graduates currently working who must have the 150 hour requirement for certification.

-The majority of the classes are offered face-to-face and will be blended with online support.
-Some courses may be offered fully online so that students who are working full-time will have some flexibility.
+Most courses are offered on-line and some may be blended with on-line and in-class so that perspective students who are working full-time will have some flexibility.

 For more information, please contact Dr. Peggy Wright, director of the Master of Accountancy Program at Averett University, firstname.lastname@example.org or 434-791-7118.

 The Master of Accountancy Admissions Committee attempts to select for enrollment those applicants considered best able to benefit from a graduate accounting education at Averett University.

 In making its decisions, the Admissions Committee considers many factors including:

 - An undergraduate accounting degree from a regionally accredited college or university

 - A cumulative grade point average (GPA) on a 4.0 scale

 - Graduate Management Admissions Test (GMAT) score